ukwa/ukwa-heritrix/README.md

     mvn release:clean release:prepare

 is sufficient to tag a version and initiate a Docker container build.

-Afterwards, we can set the version up for the next time, using the SNAPSHOT suffix to indicate this is not a tagged version. e.g. if we just tagged version 2.7.10, we can set the next version up as:

-    mvn versions:set -DnewVersion=2.7.11-SNAPSHOT
+Note that the SCM/git tag should be of the form X.Y.Z.

 Changes
 -------